Diverse Student Organizations

 Inter-Tribal Student Council (ITSC)

 The Intertribal Student Council (ITSC) serves as a space for Indigenous students and allies to unite in community, laugh, learn, and support one another.
 ITSC is one program on campus that promotes education and cultural understanding of Indigenous topics and issues through involvement in social activities, academics, and community outreach.
 We provide Indigenous-centered events for both the Native and non-native campus communities, raising the visibility of Indigenous peoples.
 We engage and contribute to the ever-changing landscape in policies, language, and systems in place, advocating for inclusivity and an inter-tribal community rooted in Indigenous voices and teachings.
-We create opportunities to learn more about our own identities in community, and ultimately provide time and space to be whatever we want to be as an organization, year to year, cohort to cohort.
+We create opportunities to learn more about our identities in community, and ultimately provide time and space to be whatever we want as an organization, year to year, cohort to cohort.

 Advisor: Dr. Heidi Nicholls